-Negative ion therapy works on the premise of positive ions in the bloodstream being responsible for some symptoms of seasonal affective disorder, and it attempts to cancel this out by infusing the air with negative ions.
-It should be noted that the majority of the scientific community considers this pseudoscience.
+Negative ion therapy works on the premise of positive ions in the bloodstream being responsible for some symptoms of SAD, and attempts to cancel this out by infusing the air with negative ions.
+It should be noted that the majority of the scientific community considers this to be pseudoscience.

 The Sun Touch Plus has only one brightness setting, but it features four timers.
 This is a nice touch and ensures you get the exact amount of light you need without exceeding your limit.
 However, the lamp isn’t adjustable – you can’t even lay it on its side for broader coverage like you can with other lights that have triangular box designs.